-Define the operation of the on-board output.
+Define the operation of the two on-board outputs.
 For each programming option, enter the output you wish to activate or 0 for no output.
-The output can be programmed here to turn off after the time specified in output cutoff time.
+Either or both of the outputs can be programmed here to turn off after the time specified in output cutoff time.
 To disable this option, press any select area to clear the display of output numbers and then press CMD.